eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## I run successfully my executable but it is not listed in the queue
+## I run an executable but it is not listed in the queue

 You should not run on the login nodes of the system, as they are a shared resource.
 In order to submit batch jobs, you need to create a SLURM script that contains the correct header information so that the scheduler can allocate resources and place your job in the queue.
 Please have a look at the page on [how to run a batch job](../running_jobs).

 ---

-## How can I optimize the number of tasks per node to get more memory for my job?
+## How can I get more memory for my job?

 Please remember that you are charged resources per node: of course when memory becomes an issue, then you need to reduce the number of tasks per node.
 However you will gain not only the extra memory but also more memory bandwidth, so the code should run a bit faster.
 If your application makes use of OpenMP threads, you might try to use less tasks per node and set `--cpus-per-task` within your batch script, that distribute them evenly across the node.
 In some cases you might gain a speed up, but this is strongly application dependent.

 ---

-## How to get information on the SLURM configuration and the available nodes
+## How to get the SLURM and nodes configuration

 The SLURM commands to get the SLURM and the nodes configuration are the following:
 ```